 - Extractions, medically necessary surgery and medically necessary related anesthetics: These services are considered covered dental treatments.
 Treatment of certain injuries and conditions may be covered under Medical Benefit Options.
-See "Covered Expenses" in the Medical Benefits Options Overview section. - Fillings and crowns: Silver, porcelain or composite fillings and plastic restorations subject to the following: - ^a Porcelain crowns are covered only for the 10 front upper and 10 front lower teeth. - ^a Porcelain or plastic facings on crowns posterior to the second bicuspid are not covered. - Gold fillings and crowns are covered only when the tooth cannot be restored with other materials. - Crowns may only be replaced if the existing crown is more than five years old, regardless of the reason for the replacement.
+See "Covered Expenses" in the Medical Benefits Options Overview section. - Fillings and crowns: Silver, porcelain or composite fillings and plastic restorations subject to the following: - Porcelain crowns are covered only for the 10 front upper and 10 front lower teeth. - Porcelain or plastic facings on crowns posterior to the second bicuspid are not covered. - Gold fillings and crowns are covered only when the tooth cannot be restored with other materials. - Crowns may only be replaced if the existing crown is more than five years old, regardless of the reason for the replacement. - Dental implants, implant restorations: Only if medically necessary and approved by independent dental consultants selected by the Company. - Inlays and onlays: Only if medically necessary and approved by independent dental consultants selected by the Company. - Oral examinations, X-rays and laboratory tests: These are covered if medically necessary to determine dental treatment. - Oral surgery: If you have medically necessary oral surgery and it requires medically necessary hospitalization, the expenses for the hospitalization would be payable under the Medical Benefit Option.
+See "Covered Expenses" in the Medical Benefits Option Overview section. - Periodontal treatment: Medically necessary periodontal treatment of the gums and supporting structures of the teeth and medically necessary anesthetics are covered, with the frequency of treatment based on generally accepted standards of good periodontal care.
+Examples are scaling and root planing, and gingivectomy. - Root canals: Root canals and other endodontic treatments are covered.
+The charge for root canal therapy is considered to have been incurred on the date the tooth is opened.